 - Picture-in-picture and multi-view, plus overlays

-- Remote control via web interface
+- Remote control via a web interface

-If you want to know more about the latest changes introduced with vMix 21, such as color correction features, virtual streaming and independent streaming control support, check out this interview of vMix management team at NAB:
+If you want to know more about the latest changes introduced with vMix 21, such as color correction features, virtual streaming, and independent streaming control support, check out this interview of vMix management team at NAB: